d4rkiZ/NcRok/README.md

 *Note that this script requires the ngrok and jq utilities to be installed on your system.
 You can install ngrok by visiting the ngrok website (https://ngrok.com) and downloading the appropriate version for your system.
 You can install jq by running the following command in your terminal: sudo apt-get install jq (for Debian/Ubuntu) or sudo yum install jq (for CentOS/RHEL).*

-## What it does ##

-This script streamlines the process of creating a TCP tunnel to remotely access a local network service.
-Specifically, the script utilizes the ngrok and netcat utilities to facilitate this process.

-Upon execution, the user is prompted to enter a port number, after which the script initializes a netcat listener on that port.
-The script subsequently establishes an ngrok TCP server on the same port, thereby creating a secure tunnel through which the netcat listener can be accessed from the internet.
-A trap is implemented to ensure that the ngrok and netcat processes are properly terminated upon receipt of a SIGINT signal.

-The script then waits for the ngrok TCP server to commence operation and retrieves the public URL using the ngrok API.
-If the URL commences with "tcp://", the script extracts the TCP IP port and conveys to the user how they can access the listener from the WAN.

-Lastly, the script waits for a netcat connection to be established, following which the ngrok and netcat processes are terminated.
-A while loop is employed to periodically verify if a connection has been established, and the script pauses for one second between each iteration.